gjsify/types/node-gtk/README.md

 Node.js TypeScript type definitions for node-gtk using [ts-for-gir](https://github.com/gjsify/ts-for-gir) v3.0.0-beta.16.

+[node-gtk](https://github.com/romgrk/node-gtk) is a [GObject Introspection](https://gi.readthedocs.io/en/latest/) import library for Node.js.
+Using node-gtk with the type definitions in this NPM package, you can build GTK applications in TypeScript or JavaScript with type checking, better autocompletion and inline documentations.

 ## Install

 To use this type definitions, install them with NPM:
 ```bash
 npm install @girs/node-gtk
 ```

 ## Usage